bullocke/AREA2/docs/_build/html/_sources/example_str.rst.txt

    5. Forest gain: 30
    6. Forest gain/loss: 30

 11. **Export sample.** Clicking *Add to map* will display the sample units as red dots in the Map display.
-The final step is to export the sample: click the Tasks tab, and then *Export sample* in the Dialog -- two entries named "sample" will appear in Tasks.
-These are identical but one is of exporting the sample as a CSV file and one as a GEE Asset file for use in Google Earth Engine.
-Click the *Run* button right next one of the  "sample" entries and save as an GEE Asset; redo for the other sample entry but save as a CSV file on Google Drive.
+The final step is to export the sample: click the Tasks tab, and then *Export sample* in the Dialog -- three entries named "sample" will appear in Tasks.
+These are identical but one is for exporting the sample as a CSV file, one to save as a GEE Asset file for use in Google Earth Engine, and one for export to a KML file to allow sample locations to be viewed in Google Earth.
+Click the *Run* button right next to the "sample" entries and save as GEE Asset, CSV and KML (the latter to should be saved to your Google Drive).
 Use the name "STR_sample_Cambodia" for GEE Asset, the KML and the CSV file.

 2. Response Design
 ------------------

 We now need to provide reference observations for each unit in the sample that we designed in the previous step.
 Reference data are required for observing reference conditions.
 A powerful reference dataset is the combination of high resolution imagery and time series.
 Different  applications have been developed that allow you to display such data at sample locations.
 In this tutorial we will use an application in the Earth Engine called Time Series Viewer.
 (Other applications include `TimeSync <https://gee-assessment-tools.readthedocs.io/en/latest/timesync.html>`_ and `Collect Earth Online <https://gee-assessment-tools.readthedocs.io/en/latest/coleearth.html>`_ .)

-1. To view satellite data at sample locations, first run the script 1_5_save_feature_timeseries -- specify the  the GEE Asset Table that contains the sample (i.e. the GEE Asset you created in  Sampling Design, Step 11, above), and click OK.
-2. An entry in the Tasks tab will appear called TSData.
-In the Tasks tab, click Run next to TSData as save as a GEE Asset.
-This will extract time series data at each location in the sample.
-It might take a while.
-2. When done, display the script 2_0_Time_Series_Viewer in the Code Editor.
+1. Run the script 2_0_Time_Series_Viewer in the Code Editor.
+A dialog appears that asks you to specify the sample data and the characteristics of the reference data.
+2. First, under *Specify sample data as a GEE asset*, specify the GEE Asset that contains the sample which should be /user/[your name]/STR_sample_Cambodia; you created the GEE Asset in Step 2.11
+3. Second, specify under *Specify start year of reference data* and *...end year...* the start and end as YYYY-01-01 of the time series plots.
+In this case, we are assessing conditions from 2000 to 2010 so a start of 1998-01-01 and 2012-01-01 might be sufficient.
+Note that longer time times will take longer time to plot.
+4. Next, specify under *Select variables to plot as time series* which Landsat bands or indices to display as time series  at each sample location.
+We recommend SWIR1, EVI, NBR and Wetness.
-3. In the Assets tab, click the GEE Asset Table contains the sample (i.e. the GEE Asset you created in Step 2).
+5. In the Assets tab, click the GEE Asset Table contains the sample (i.e. the GEE Asset you created in Step 2).
 A dialog box should pop up with the header "Table: STR_sample_Cambodia" -- click *Import*.
-4. This will import the sample into 2_Time_Series_Viewer; at the top of the script where is it says "Imports (1 entry)", change the second line by replacing "table:" with "sample:" such that it looks like in the Figure below.
-5. Click *Save* and then *Run* in the Code Editor to run the script 2_0_Time_Series_Viewer.
-6. In the dialog that appears next to the Map pane, check the box *Load data from feature collection*
+6. Click *View* to start interpreting the sample units.
 7. Click either Next or add "1" as *Search ID* and hit Enter -- the first unit in the sample will appear as a red square in the Map pane and plots of time series  of surface reflectance and spectral transforms based on Landsat data will appear in the Dialog (as shown in Figure 1 below).
 8. Clicking a point in the time series will display the associated Landsat image in the Map pane -- use this data to collect reference observations on the land surface.
 In this example, the response legend corresponds to the map legend -- i.e. each sample unit will be labeled either forest, non-forest, water, forest loss, forest gain, and forest gain/loss (the latter being pixels that experienced forest loss but recovered during the study period 2000-2010).